College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 You can pick the platform you like best, use it for the season, and cancel when the season is over to maximize savings while catching all the action.

-How do you watch sports without cable?
+How do you watch sports live without cable?